 Nepal Telecom launched 4G service in 1800 MHz band on Jan 1, 2017.
 Nepal also has WiMAX internet service which is operational in 2300 MHz by Nepal Telecom.
 On June 1, 2017, Ncell launched 4G in Kathmandu, Nagarkot, Dhulikhel, and Banepa.
 Both Ntc and Ncell have been aggressively expanding their 4G LTE mobile network throughout the country.
 Click here to know more about Ncell 4G coverage.

 On October 29, Smart Telecom, the third-largest telecom operator has launched its 4G service in Kathmandu and Pokhara.
 Smart Telecom has also expanded its 4G network but not to the extent of Ntc, and Ncell.
 Find more information on Smart Cell 4G.
 Ncell has already operated 3G in 900 MHz in rural areas, reaching out to 54 percent of people.
-After expanding the new 4G network, NTC 4G has now reached more than 1000 locations of 60+ districts.
+After expanding the new 4G network, NTC 4G has now reached more than 2000 locations of all 77 districts.